Jacksonville Fraud Lawyer

-SLG Law has experienced Jacksonville Fraud Criminal Defense Attorneys ready to help you.
+LGL has an experienced Jacksonville Fraud Criminal Defense Attorney ready to help you.
 There are many different types of fraud allegations.
 The State often brings charges with little or no investigation.
 Sometimes they will charge you if a payment went to you that should not have, without investigating whether or not you intended to defraud anyone.
-Whether you have been accused or arrested of Insurance Fraud, Welfare Fraud, or any other type of fraud, call SLG Law to discuss your case and what we can do for you.
+Whether you have been accused or arrested of Insurance Fraud, Welfare Fraud, or any other type of fraud, call LGL to discuss your case and what we can do for you.

 What is “fraud?”

 Black’s Law Dictionary defines fraud as, “[a]n intentional perversion of truth for the purpose of inducing another in reliance upon it to part with some valuable thing belonging to him or to surrender a legal right.”
 Black’s Law Dictionary, Sixth Edition, 1990.
 We often see it prosecuted where one person is alleged to have misrepresented a fact in order to induce another to take some kind of action.
 For example, if a new home buyer inflates his or her income in order to convince a mortgage company to approve the application, that homeowner could be prosecuted for fraud.

 What are the different types of fraud cases?